Commercial Property Disputes Solicitors

 This will entirely depend on the terms of the lease, however, it is normal for the tenant to be responsible for upkeep of the interior of the property and the landlord to be responsible for the exterior.

-Our commercial property dispute resolution expertise
+Our commercial property litigation expertise

 We understand that every business and every dispute is unique, so we take a personal, tailored approach to working with you.
 We will take the time to understand the issues you are facing, your concerns and your business goals, then find the perfect solution to match your needs.